Have you wondered how to get faith or how to get your faith back after a disappointment?

 One of the first things we need to stir up is our thinking.
 We need to do something besides wallow around in front of the TV set.
 Stir up your thinking.
 Decide to read the Bible cover to cover again.
 Go back and do some of it on your knees.
 Stir up the sound mind that’s in you and feed it with the Word of God.
 When you find yourself worrying, shut it off immediately.
 Worry is nothing but meditating on the lies of the devil.
 So don’t do it.
 Instead, tell Satan, “I’m not thinking on your junk, in the Name of Jesus.
 I’m thinking on the promises of God.”
 Another thing Paul told Timothy when he was discouraged: “Be not ashamed of the testimony of our Lord, nor of me his prisoner” (2 Timothy 1:8).
 It’s time you stirred up your testimony.

 Maybe you’ve calmed down too much.
-In the new days, you didn’t mind grabbing someone and telling them, “Listen to what faith will do; Jesus is alive!”
+In the old days, you didn’t mind grabbing someone and telling them, “Listen to what faith will do; Jesus is alive!”
 But you’ve gotten too sophisticated for that now.
 You’ve “graduated” from all that excitement stuff.
 Listen, you haven’t graduated from anything.
 You need to stir up your testimony.
 Start bragging about Jesus again the way you used to.
 Don’t you know that what you talk about all the time is what you fall in love with?
 Start talking good about Jesus and about everyone who has nurtured you in the Spirit.
 Start saying good things about your pastor and the teachers who’ve helped you learn the Word and watch yourself fall in love with them all over again.

 Focus on Your Calling